-First, you must start BlueJ by clicking on the BlueJ icon (2) in the dock.
+Now you can start BlueJ by clicking on the BlueJ icon in the dock.
 If this is not your first computer science course at Williams (i.e., if you already had a computer science account before this semester), BlueJ will likely ask you if you permit data collection on your use of BlueJ.
 We suggest you decline.